Maximizing Your Roofing Insurance Claim

 If you file a hail damage or storm damage claim, you want to make sure you get everything you are entitled to under the terms of your policy.
 Peak Roofing & Construction understands.
 We want the same thing for you.
 But there is a big difference in maximizing your claim and falsifying it.

-Unfortunately, the Dallas, Fort Worth, and Houston markets are plagued with unscrupulous roofing companies that literally prey on uninformed or desperate homeowners and business owners.
+Unfortunately, the DFW market is plagued with unscrupulous roofing companies that literally prey on uninformed or desperate homeowners and business owners.
 Honestly, it makes us sick.
 However, there are steps you can take to ethically get the most out of your storm claim.
 It starts with doing your homework and getting expert advice.

 Questions to ask your insurance company